CIBIL Score Calculation_banner_WC

 4. Hard Inquiries

-Your CIBIL Score How it translates to the lender
+Your CIBIL Score What it signify?

 625 – 750 You have a decent credit history with very few irregularities.
 You may get a loan but at a higher interest rate.